 At 2,500 watts for an oven and 1,500 for a stove on medium-high heat, using these for one hour a day results in 75 kWh and 45 kWh a month, respectively.
 These appliances, particularly your oven, can also make your home warmer and increase the load on your AC.
 Reduce the electricity load from these appliances with these tips:

 Read more kitchen tips: Tips to Save Energy in the Kitchen

 An average dishwasher uses 330 watts.
 Used for one hour each day, that's almost 10 kWh per month.
 Your dishwasher can also affect how hard your AC has to work since it can heat up your home.
 Use these tips to reduce your dishwasher's primary and residual energy use:

 Read more tips: What is My Dishwasher Trying to Tell Me?

-Lighting accounts for 9 percent of a typical home’s energy use.
-Lightbulbs’ energy use can vary widely based on bulb efficiency and usage.
-A 100-watt bulb left on for two hours a day uses about 0.2 kWh a day, or 6 kWh per month.
-Add that up for about 50 bulbs in the household and it becomes 300 kWh per month.
+Lighting accounts for about 9 percent of a typical home's energy use.
+Light bulbs' energy use can vary widely based on bulb type and usage.
+A 100-watt incandescent bulb left on for two hours a day uses about 0.2 kWh a day, or 6 kWh per month.
+Add that up for about 50 bulbs in the household, and it becomes 300 kWh per month.
 Reduce the electricity usage of your lights with these tips:

 Electronics make up about 4 percent of our energy use.
-Our electronic entertainment in particular, including televisions, set-top boxes and video game consoles, can use a significant portion of our homes’ energy.
-Assuming a 200-watt TV, these devices use about 396 watts.
-If we watch an average of five hours of TV a day and play video games for 6.3 hours a week, these devices use about 55 kWh per month.
+Our electronic entertainment in particular, including televisions, set-top boxes and video game consoles, can use a significant portion of our homes' energy.
+If we watch an average of five hours of TV a day and play video games for 6.3 hours a week, these devices can use about 55 kWh per month.
 These electronics are also culprits of using standby power even when they are not in use.
 Keep their energy usage in line with these tips:

 Read more tips: Energy Efficiency in the Media Room